e-mergo/qs-emergo-buttons/README.md

 As per version November 2018, Qlik Sense ships with the *Qlik Dashboard bundle* for 'advanced authoring'.
 The bundle contains the *Button for navigation* and *Variable input* extensions, both forks of their respective open-source community productions.
 These extensions however have their limits:
 - Display a single button per visualization (does not apply for *Variable input*)
 - Use a limited set of actions per button
+- No option of conditional enabling/disabling

+Untill the integration of the *Button* visualisation in the core set of Qlik's visualisations, the following issues were present as well:
 - Limited coloring options
 - Limited conditional showing/hiding

-This extension provides an alternative to these limited visualizations, by offering the following features:
+This extension provides an alternative to these limited visualizations by offering the following features:
 - Displaying unlimited buttons per visualization, both static and dynamically created
 - Using unlimited actions per button
 - Custom coloring options, using the color picker or an expression
 - Conditional showing/hiding per button
+- Conditional enabling/disabling per button

 On top of that, this extension comes with an additional set of actions which enhance the possibilities of user interaction within Qlik Sense.